forbenaj/AirNES/README.md

 - AirConsole games are also designed with minimum controls, or in a way that you can look at the phone screen without missing anything.

 Overall, games should be designed either with few inputs and big buttons, or with a non-realtime dynamic (like trivia games).
+A good idea is to include race games with automatic acceleration, so it's either left or right, or games with single-button inputs, like those Digital Chocolate classics.

+### Helping with the project

+You can look at this list to have an idea of what I'm working on, what I need help with, and what are my ideas for the future:

+- [ ] Add vibration to the controller
+- [ ] Add other emulators
+  - [ ] Nintendo 64
+  - [ ] Game Boy
+  - [ ] PlayStation

+- [ ] Fix phone view when hosting
+- [ ] Add fullscreen
+- [ ] Make game selection list work
+  - [ ] Add cache

+AirConsole let's you play the game even if you're not in the same network, with insanely low latency.
+I don't know how they do it, but I need that.
+- [ ] Add that shit

+The NES emulator has a few issues, and it may be the way I implemented it, but also it would be good to try some others.
+I've played browser emulators with no issues at all, but mine for some reason is terribly laggy and performance-heavy.
+- [ ] Fix delayed audio
+- [ ] Fix framerate
+When you press a button too quickly, it doesn't register.
+I added a timer fix, but it's a little hacky
+- [ ] Fix unrecognized input

+PeerParty is a thingy I tried to implement for a previous project.
+Instead of having to use a hostname, the users would see a list of active hosts, and connect to them by selecting one, or host a game themselves.
+The problem is that Peer.js doesn't have any way to advertise a peer, you need to add have the peer id to connect to it.
+So I did a hacky thing, where when you open the app, it tries to create a peer with a number (starting by 14 for some reason), and if it fails, it tries to create it with the next one, until it finds one that works.
+All those previous attempts are then displayed as a list of peers to connect to, because it means they are taken by other devices.
+This could be probably solved if I used WebRTC directly, but I'm not sure how to do that.
+Any way, it's either adapting the hacky thing and making it work, or coming up with a WebRTC solution.
+- [ ] Implement PeerParty